isomerpages/moe-westspringsec/resource/featured-posts/_posts/2022-10-28-post-Sec 2 to 4 2023 Booklists.md

 ---
 Dear Parents,

-Please refer to the following for the 2023 booklists.
+Please refer to the following the booklists for 2023.

 [Sec 2 2023 Booklist](/files/West%20Spring%20Secondary%20School%20Booklist%202023%20S2.pdf)